architexor/architexor-website/README.md

 # Architexor Website

+This repository contains the source code for the official Architexor website.

+Architexor is a technology company focused on automation solutions for architecture, engineering, and construction (AEC) workflows.

 A modern, responsive React.js portfolio website showcasing architectural design, structural engineering, AEC industry services, AutoCAD/Revit plugin development, BIM software development, and web development services.

+## Purpose

+The website serves as:
+- A public-facing company website
+- An overview of Architexor products and services
+- A contact point for inquiries and partnerships

+## Tech Stack

+- React
+- HTML5 / CSS3
+- JavaScript
+- Nginx (deployment)

+## Development

+This repository contains only the website frontend.
+No proprietary business logic, internal systems, or private APIs are included.

 ## Features